 No. Question Description Answer been translated into action items which have been assigned across all spheres of government.
 As indicated in the Nkangala District Municipality IDP (2013:14) all municipalities are expected to consider the twelve outcomes when reviewing their IDPs.
 One of these defined outcomes includes the provision of decent employment through inclusive economic growth.
-The role of local government (i.e. Nkangala District Municipality) includes ensuring the proper implementation of the EPWP at municipal level.
+The role of local government (i.e. Nkangala District Municipality) includes ensuring the proper implementation of the EPWP 4 at municipal level.
 The provision of and ensuring the supply of electricity can be regarded as of national importance.
 Within the context of the Nkangala District Municipality the supply of electricity to households within the various local municipalities forming part of the District Municipality still remains a challenge.
 An overview of the status of electricity supply provided in the Victor Khanye Local Municipality IDP indicates that an estimated 35% of households in the local municipal areas still remain without electricity.
 Furthermore proposed industrial developments (e.g. Sephaku Cement Factory) in the local municipal areas will add further pressure on the Local Municipality to ensure the supply of electricity.
 As a result of the construction activities associated with the Kusile Power Station infrastructure the Gross Domestic Product of the Nkangala District Municipality is expected to increase by approximately 25% annually.
-4. Are the necessary services with Based on the above it can be said that the proposed Kusile Power Station is fundamental for ensuring adequate electricity supply to South Africa's growing economy.
+Based on the above it can be said that the proposed Kusile Power Station is fundamental for ensuring adequate electricity supply to South Africa's growing economy.
 The employment opportunities that will be created by the operation of the power station and associated infrastructure will contribute to the development of skills on a local level.
 The provision of basic services such as electricity and facilitating employment opportunities remains priority areas for the Nkangala District Municipality as well as for the Victor Khanye Local Municipality.
+4. Are the necessary services with adequate capacity currently available or must additional capacity be created to cater for the development?
 The proposed Ash Disposal Facility will require an area of approximately 1500 hectares.
-The necessary 4.
-Are the necessary services with adequate capacity currently available or must additional capacity be created to cater for the development?
-The proposed Ash Disposal Facility will require an area of approximately 1500 nectares.
 The infrastructure required for the proposed Ash Disposal Facility will be constructed by the proponent.
 Although the Kusile Power Station is located within the Olifants Catchment, the water that will be required for the operation of the Power Station and therefore also by the extension of the ash disposal facility will be taken from the Vaal River System.
-In addition the dry-ashing method as well as the dry-cooling process that will be employed for the operation of the power station and associated infrastructure will available for the proposed development.
+In addition the dry-ashing method as well as the dry-cooling process that will be employed for the operation of the power station and associated infrastructure will require less water as opposed to the wet-ashing method and wet-cooling process.
+The necessary services with adequate capacity are currently available for the proposed development.

-&lt;sup>5 EPWP: Expanded Public Works Programme
+4 EPWP: Expanded Public Works Programme